embedded-dev-research/OVMobileBench/docs/architecture.md

-# OVBench Architecture
+# OVMobileBench Architecture

 ## Overview

-OVBench is an end-to-end benchmarking pipeline for OpenVINO on mobile devices.
+OVMobileBench is an end-to-end benchmarking pipeline for OpenVINO on mobile devices.
 It automates the complete workflow from building OpenVINO runtime, packaging models and libraries, deploying to devices, running benchmarks, and generating reports.

 ## System Architecture